 Wire gauge around 20-24AWG is recommended for appropriate current rating and mechanical strength.
 For best noise immunity in high EMI environments, shielded twisted pair cable is recommended, with two conductor pairs - one pair for CAN signals, and one pair for bus power.
 The shield can be connected to the Ground terminal at the BMS.
-We use and recommend Belden 8723 wire or equivalent.
+We use and recommend Belden 8723 wire, or equivalent.

 For optimum performance, CAN buses should be wired as a single daisy chain of devices (without branching), and terminated at both ends of the bus with a 120Ω resistor across the CAN H and CAN L lines.
 The monitor includes termination resistor built-in.
-Note that the CAN bus shares its ground reference with battery negative (it is not an isolated interface).
+Note that the CAN bus is referenced to the battery negative and is not isolated from the main battery pack.

-The 6V Out terminal is limited to 200mA current and is primarily intended for powering CAN devices such as a monitor and/or CAN current sensor, but may also be used to power other small 6V devices such as solid state relays.
+The 12V Out terminal is limited to 200mA current and is primarily intended for powering CAN devices such as a monitor, but may also be used to power other small 12V devices such as solid state relays.

-BMS12i Monitor
+BMS16 Monitor

-The BMS12i Monitor is an optional colour touchscreen which may be used to remotely interact with the BMS12i.
+The BMS16 Monitor is an optional colour touchscreen which may be used to remotely interact with the BMS16.
 The Monitor displays various pages of information: